CNelias/CategoricalTimeSeries.jl/docs/Spectral_properties.md

 For each frequency in the spectrum, the **spectral envelope** finds an optimal real-numbered mapping that maximizes the normed power-spectral density at this point.
 Therefore, no matter what mapping is choosen for the different categories, the power-spectral density will always be bounded by the spectral envelope.

-The spectral envelope was defined by David S. Stoffer in *DAVID S. STOFFER, DAVID E. TYLER, ANDREW J. MCDOUGALL, Spectral analysis for categorical time series: Scaling and the spectral envelope*.
+The spectral envelope was defined by David S. Stoffer in *DAVID S. STOFFER, DAVID E. TYLER, ANDREW J. MCDOUGALL*, [Spectral analysis for categorical time series: Scaling and the spectral envelope](https://www.jstor.org/stable/2337182).

 ## Main functions
 - - -